 By submitting your idea, you neither assume a confidential relationship with us

-or a guarantee
+or a guarantee of secrecy.

 3. If your idea is not patented or patent pending, you should consider protecting